 Pro rata cancellation: If you cancel your policy before it renews, you’d get back any unearned premium – that is, premium you’d already paid for but hadn’t used.

 Replacement Cost: The cost to repair or replace your home or personal belongings, including labour and materials, without any deduction for depreciation.
 (For homeowners, this isn’t the same as market value which includes the cost of the land.)

 Rider: A type of policy that provides additional coverage (for an additional cost) to the original policy.

 Risk: If there’s a probability of loss, damage, injury or liability.

 Seasonal dwelling: Usually a vacation home like a cottage, cabin or chalet that’s not occupied on a full-time basis.

-Sewer backup coverage: An additional coverage that protects you financially for loss or damages caused by flooding due to a sewer system backup.
+Sewer backup coverage: An additional coverage that protects you financially from loss or damages caused by flooding due to a sewer system backup.

-Specified perils: Losses that are a result of events that are specifically defined in your policy, including fire, lightening, theft, hail, windstorm, earthquake, explosion, raising water and riot/civil disturbance.
+Specified perils: Losses that are a result of events that are specifically defined in your policy, including fire, lightning, theft, hail, windstorm, earthquake, explosion, raising water and riot/civil disturbance.